 When tasting a wine, the conditions come into consideration.
 Has it just been opened or has it had chance to breathe, are you having it with food or without.
 I recently opened a Gran Selezione 2011 and decided to start the tasting when it was fresh out of the bottle.
-It was still closed, and the primary fruit aromas were struggling to deliver, the secondary notes of oak coming through but in a somewhat flat manner.
+At first sip the primary fruit aromas were struggling to deliver.
+The secondary notes of oak were coming through but in a somewhat flat manner.

-I decided to wait half an hour, and allowing the wine chance to breathe brought out the true potential of the bottle.
-The mouth gripping tannins suddenly softened, the ripe cherry and raspberry were complemented perfectly by the balanced acidity.
-The tertiary aromas flourished both on the nose and the palate, black pepper predominated with delicious notes of bitter espresso and sweet spice coming though as well as dried prune and fig with hints of fresh herb.
+I decided to wait half an hour, allowing the wine chance to breathe brought out the true potential of the bottle.
+The mouth gripping tannins suddenly softened, and the balanced acidity completed perfectly the ripe cherry and raspberry.
+The tertiary aromas flourished both on the nose and the palate.
+Black pepper with delicious notes of bitter espresso and sweet spice as well as dried prune and fig, with hints of fresh herb.
 Giving the wine chance to rest and breathe allowed the complexity of this wine time to develop and express itself.